 Information about the Scrambler Device

-A pain specialist or a qualified physician certified in Scrambler Therapy who can correctly identify placement sites for treatment.
+Only a pain specialist, other qualified pain physician or specialist nurses working under a pain specialist can be certified in Scrambler Therapy, as the correct identification of placement sites for the electrodes is crucial for treatment.
 The Scrambler device resembles an electrocardiogram medical device in appearance.
 It has five electrodes the physician places on the non-painful tissue near the site of pain but never on the site of pain.